 Application of Computational Modeling to Solve Chemistry Problems with Dr. Bhaskar Chilukuri, Assistant Professor of Physical Chemistry

 Conventional knowledge tells you that research in chemistry often involves studying and creating matter through laboratory experiments.
 However, NOT all properties/behavior of matter can be understood by experiments alone.
 In the Chilukuri lab, we use advanced computational modeling methods in tandem with experiments to study the fundamental behavior of matter for applications in fields like electronics, sensors, catalysis, and functional material development.
 During ISRA experience, students will be introduced to experimental and computational modeling techniques to study the properties of various organic and metal-organic species.
 With guidance and training, each participant will be preparing various chemical solutions, characterizing them with state-of-the-art instruments, run simulations on the respective chemical models using molecular modeling codes and analyze/compare the results from experiments and computations.
 The goal is to introduce students to computational chemistry and its application to solve experimental problems.
 Students will work in groups of two and at the end of the week present their work to their peers.
-(Minimum = 4 high school students and maximum = 6 high school students)
+(Minimum = 3 high school students, maximum = 6 high school students)

 Typical molecular structure (left) and its corresponding electrostatic potential map (right).
 The map provides information about the electronic charge of the molecule (red- electron rich, blue-elect

-Understanding Light and Its Interaction with Matter with Dr. Uttam Manna, Associate Professor of Physics
+Understanding Light and its Interaction with Matter with Dr. Uttam Manna, Associate Professor of Physics